 - Always fly within your limits.

 One of the organizations that is working with the FAA to try to get sensible laws passed is the Academy of Model Aeronautics (AMA).
-They offer quite a bit of benefits with the membership fees.
+They offer quite a few benefits with membership fees.
 Here is a link to the AMA Safety Code.

 As to flying around and near wildlife, be sure to respect them the same as you would respect flying around people.
 Don’t fly too close, and don’t disturb their normal, natural behavior.